kuriwaki/modern-weighting-2021/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Reweighting to make a dataset representative is a core operation in data science and survey research, with equally fundamental connection to classical statistical theory.
-Moreover, the connection between survey inference to causal inference is resurging as selection bias has become a more prominent problem in opt-in surveys, and traditional approaches that focus on researcher-designed sampling become somewhat irrelevant.
+Reweighting your data to make it representative of a population of interest is a ubiquitous operation in data science and survey research.
+The procedure has fundamental connections to classical statistical theory.
+And recently, the connection between survey inference to causal inference is resurging: Selection bias has become prominent in opt-in surveys, and traditional approaches that focus on researcher-designed sampling have become somewhat irrelevant.
 However, survey weighting is not taught in standard political science graduate training.
-Here I walk through the core concepts by drawing connections to concepts that are more frequently covered in political science training, like causal inference or machine learning.
-I presume a level of familiarity with a 1st year PhD methods class covering bias-variance, OLS, and a bit of research design.
+Here I walk through these core concepts taking the CCES as an example.
+I draw connections to concepts which are often covered in political science training, like causal inference or machine learning.
+I presume a level of familiarity with a 1st year PhD methods class covering bias-variance, OLS, and some research design.

 ------------------------------------------------------------------------